Watcher Alerts

 Authentication Method

 • Configure the TACACS+ server to accept ASCII authentication packets.
-Do not use the single connect only protocol feature.
+Do not select the single connect-only protocol feature.

 • The DMF TACACS+ client uses the ASCII authentication method.
 It does not use PAP.